Access to phones and the internet

 A small, and shrinking, share of Indians have used neither a phone nor the internet recently.
 While fewer than one in ten men had used neither the phone nor the internet, more than one in five women had not used either.

-Those who had not used the phone or the internet tended to be elderly or were more likely to belong to poorer households.
+Those who had neither used the phone nor the internet tended to be elderly or were more likely to belong to poorer households.

 The global coronavirus pandemic accelerated technology adoption in India.
 In just the three years between 2020 and 2023, phone usage rose from 70% of adults to 85%.[13]

-The gender gap in internet use has also shrunk fast over the past few years.
-A nationally representative survey in 2019-2021 found that 33% of women and 54% of men between the ages of 15 and 49 used the internet.
-In 2023, the prevalence increased to 63% among women and 76% among men in the respective age groups.[17]
+The gap between women and men in internet use has been shrinking fast over the past few years.
+In 2021, a nationally representative survey found that 33% of women and 54% of men between the ages of 15 and 49 used the internet.
+By 2024, a more recent round of the same survey found that the internet usage had increased to 64% among women and 81% among men in the respective age groups.[15]

-[4] As of the August 2024, after excluding out-of-service and out-of-use SIM cards
+[3] As of August 2024, after excluding out-of-service and out-of-use SIM cards.

-[5] Official projection for 2024 by Registrar General of India, the national Census authority
+[4] Official projections for 2024 by the Registrar General and Census Commissioner of India, the national census authority.

-[6] World Bank World Development Indicators (data is sourced from the International Telecommunication Union).
-Data refers to the year 2022.
+[5] World Bank World Development Indicators (data is sourced from the International Telecommunication Union).
+Data refers to the year 2023, the latest available in the database.

 [7] We look at the population above age 15 for this question.
 According to the official projections by the Government of India, there were a little more than 1 billion Indians above 15 in 2023.